marxin/texi2rst-generated/sphinx/share/cppopts.rst

   This option instructs CPP to add a phony target for each dependency other than the main file, causing each to depend on nothing.
-These dummy rules work around errors :command:`make` gives if you remove header files without updating the Makefile to match.
+These dummy rules work around errors :command:`make` gives if you remove header files without updating the :samp:`Makefile` to match.

   This is typical output: